mangosaver/HSV_Mapgen/README.md

 hsv_mapgen -i my_input.png -c hue:val:red:blue
 ```

 The flags can be provided in any order.
-All flags:
+By default, it will output a PNG for each HSV component.

 | Flags | Description |
 | ----- | ----------- |